Updated on June 5, 2018

 So what, exactly, have food companies been feeding us?
 At present, most genetically modified ingredients stem from cereals and crops that have either been engineered to be resistant to specific herbicides, like Monsanto’s Roundup (made with glyphosate), or resistant to certain kinds of pests, as is the case with Bt corn and Bt Cotton (Bt stands for Bacillus thuringiensis, a naturally occurring soil bacterium, which is the organism the organic farming industry relies on to make a popular natural pesticide).

 More consumer-facing GM products are on the horizon, however, and Canada has emerged as an unexpected leader in the field.
 Summerland, B.C.’s Okanagan Specialty Fruits last year received approval from Health Canada and the Canadian Food Inspection Agency to grow and sell the world’s first non-browning GM apples in this country after figuring out how to “turn off” the gene that makes the flesh discolour.
 Similarly, Massachusetts-based AquaBounty received approval from the U.S. Food and Drug Administration last fall for the world’s first genetically modified fish.
 The AquaAdvantage salmon is a farm-raised Atlantic salmon imbued with growth hormone genes from a Chinook salmon and an eel-like creature called an ocean pout.
 The changes allow it to grow much more quickly—a potential boon for the aquaculture industry.
-Though Health Canada has yet to sign off on GM salmon for Canadian consumption, AquaBounty’s CEO Ronald Stotish is optimistic.
+Health Canada signed off on GM salmon for Canadian consumption and before recieving that approval, AquaBounty’s CEO Ronald Stotish was optimistic.
 “We are hopeful the Canadian government will approve our application just as the U.S. FDA has done,” he says.
 (Both Okanagan Specialty Fruits and AquaBounty are owned by a U.S. conglomerate called Intrexon, whose name and slogan—“A better world through better DNA”—seems inspired by the 1982 movie Blade Runner.)

 Needless to say, such petri-dish creations run opposite to the current Western obsession with all manner of “natural” and “authentic” food trends.
 Free-range.
 Nose-to-tail.
 Organically grown.
 Basically anything reminiscent of how one’s great-grandparents once subsisted, minus the subsistence part.
 It’s here where the gulf between agribusiness and consumers once seemed insurmountable—that is, until the drumbeat of science became too difficult to ignore.